in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/fullstack.md

 ### Is your backend API configured right?

-Are you able to send a request to http://localhost:8080/hello-world/path-variable/Ranga or to the todo urls with username = 'in28minutes' and password = 'dummy' directly from your browser or REST API client (without using your fronend application).
+Are you able to send a request to http://localhost:8080/hello-world/path-variable/Ranga or to the todo urls with username = 'in28minutes' and password = 'dummy' directly from your browser or REST API client (without using your frontend application).

 ![](images/full-stack-01-basic-auth.png)